About Us Contact Shop

 If this is someone’s grandmother’s recipe, then I’m instantly gonna say that it’s a clear winner.

 Also, the gravy is made with Guinness, and you’re getting satisfyingly creamy potatoes and hearty sausage.
-I don’t think you can go wrong.
+I don’t think you can go wrong with a recipe that has this many satisfying ingredients.

 • The author of this recipe recommends bratwursts if you can’t find Irish sausage.